Panoptikum-social/blog.panoptikum.social/pages/api.md

 To send a file from the local file system with the parameter upload, a curl request like this can be used:

 `curl -v -H "Authorization: Bearer :token" -F "upload=@/full/path/to/opml.xml" https://panoptikum.io/jsonapi/pan/opmls`

+### *Example:* Delete a file

+To delete a file via curl, you have to set the X flag:

+`curl -v -X "DELETE" -H "Authorization: Bearer :token" http://localhost:4000/jsonapi/pan/opmls/:id`

 ---